 “…Kids who move more aren’t just healthier, they also tend to do better academically,…”

 We invite you to help ACPS initiate this project by donating funds to purchase bicycles, helmets and teacher training.
-As of mid October 2016, the Alexandria Bicycle and Pedestrian Advisory Committee (BPAC) has raised more than 3/4 of the $10,000 needed for this project, enough for the first classes to start for 3rd, 4th and 5th grade students at Mount Vernon Community School (MVCS) on October 24, 2016: https://youtu.be/I4DKZwJZRoQ
+In 2016, the Alexandria Bicycle and Pedestrian Advisory Committee (BPAC) raised sufficient funds to enable classes for 3rd, 4th and 5th grade students at Mount Vernon Community School (MVCS): https://youtu.be/I4DKZwJZRoQ

-You can help by sending a check today to the Walking and Biking Fund of ACT for Alexandria, 1421 Prince Street, Suite 220, Alexandria, VA 22314.
+You can help by sending a check today to the Walking and Biking Fund of ACT for Alexandria, 201 King Street, Suite 200, Alexandria, VA 22314.
 Attn: John Porter (preferred method) or donating online via this link: https://www.razoo.com/story/Walking-And-Biking-Fund.
 Your donation will enable ACPS to expand the project to James K.Polk Elementary School in 2017, helping more students learn to be active and develop life-long healthy habits.

 Problem: A recent needs assessment found that “poor diet and exercise [are] problematic, especially among children” in the City of Alexandria.1 Surveys indicate that physical activity levels of ACPS students are low in comparison to national averages and declining.

 Why is this important?
 “Research shows that kids who move more aren’t just healthier, they also tend to do better academically, behave better in class and miss fewer days of school.”2

 Solution: Help expand walking and bicycling education in ACPS’ elementary school PE curriculum, as a component of a Comprehensive Physical Activity Program 3.